Which is the First Day of the Week:

-Information on the web is rather fragmentary, but references can be found at Is Sunday or Monday the first day of the week?, the Catholic Encyclopedia (Sunday, the Sabbath, and Liturgical Week), the Days of the Week page, Larry Freeman's Calendar Origin Page, Claus Tøndering's Calendar FAQ, International Units: The Week, and Wikipedia.
+Information on the web is rather fragmentary, but references can be found at On the Name of the Weekly Day of Rest by Michael Falk, Is Sunday or Monday the first day of the week?, the Catholic Encyclopedia (Sunday, the Sabbath, and Liturgical Week), the Days of the Week page, Larry Freeman's Calendar Origin Page, Claus Tøndering's Calendar FAQ, International Units: The Week, and Wikipedia.

 In the Hungarian language, the name of Tuesday does not really come from the number two.
 Tuesday = kedd and two is either két or kettö.
 The name of Tuesday starts with “k”, but there is no definite relation between the name and the number two.

 However, Monday literally means "the head (or start) of the week".
 Monday = hétfö, where hét = week and fö = head (or beginning of something).
 Therefore, Monday in Hungarian is the first day of the week.